 A Dashboard is an important tool for efficiently conveying information and engaging your audience.

-The dashboard creation process takes into account the data your user needs and understands how they want to view it.
+process takes into account the data your user needs and understands how they want to view it.
 It is important for every organization.
 This is because dashboards are widely used for various scenarios – sales, marketing, accounting, management, SaaS, or analytics.

 While it is not complicated, there are some steps you need to follow to create a dashboard:

 Firstly, you’ll need to understand your audience and the metrics that matter to them.
 You’ll also need to realize that the audience wants to view visually exciting essential business insights, KPIs, and real-time data.